MicroEJ/docs/ApplicationDeveloperGuide/js/sources.rst

 ---------------------------

 The JavaScript sources of an application must be located in the project folder ``src/main/js``.
-All JavaScript files found in this folder, at any level, are processed by the MicroEJ engine.
+All JavaScript files (``*.js``) found in this folder, at any level, are processed.

 JavaScript sources load order
 -----------------------------

-When several ``*.js`` files are found in the sources folder, they are loaded in alphabetical order of their relative path.
+When several JavaScript files are found in the sources folder, they are loaded in alphabetical order of their relative path.
 For example, the following source files:

 .. code-block::